Don’t Overlook Shoulder Holsters

-Another negative with shoulder holsters is that they are S-L-O-W in the drawstroke.
-Whoever labeled some of the older vertical carry, spring-clip designs “Quick-Draw” either had a terrific sense of humor or really believed in the use of an oxymoron.
-Compared to modern hip-mounted holsters, the drawstroke from most shoulder holsters can well be measured by sand dripping through an hourglass.
+Another negative with shoulder holsters is that they are slow in the draw stroke.
+Whoever labeled some of the older vertical carry, spring-clip designs “quick draw” either had a terrific sense of humor or really believed in the use of an oxymoron.
+Compared to modern hip-mounted holsters, the draw stroke from most shoulder holsters can be measured by sand dripping through an hourglass.
 They are not quick affairs.

-Another problem with shoulder holsters is they are relatively low-security arrangements if discovered and someone makes a “snatch and grab” attempt for your blaster.
+Another problem with shoulder holsters is they are relatively low-security arrangements if discovered and someone makes a “snatch-and-grab” attempt for your weapon.
 The problem is the same one found with the cross-draw holster: the butt of the gun is presented toward the grabber, which makes it easier, if not outright convenient for them.
 The biggest security aspect to these designs is to make sure they are not discovered, noticed or known.

-Shoulder holsters are terrible if you’re wearing one and find yourself in a social situation where everyone else in the room or the environment has removed their covering garment.
-To avoid embarrassment, you’ll have to excuse yourself, go to a bathroom, and more or less undress.
+Shoulder holsters are a terrible idea if you’re wearing one and find yourself in a social situation where everyone else in the room proceeds to removes their coats and jackets.
+To avoid embarrassment, you’ll have to excuse yourself, go to a bathroom and more or less undress.
 Then you are faced with the problem of what to do with the gun and holster and where to store it while enjoying your host’s hospitality.
 I have found myself in such situations more than once, and the solution has always been tricky.
-Usually, a trip to the vehicle is required, with the end result you are now unarmed and far from your tool of defense.
+Usually, a trip to the vehicle is required, with the end result leaving you unarmed and far from your tool of defense.